-Here x, y and a define the displacement and rotation of the robot since its start, according to the wheel rotations.
+Here x, y and a define the displacement and rotation of the robot since the previous measurment, according to the wheel rotations.
 The translation (x, y) is in meters.
 The rotation, a is in radians between -pi and pi.
 Like the laser data, the odometry data also contains a timestamp which is in seconds (Unix time).